-The Chinese government’s plan to build a CNY 5 trillion (US$ 13 billion) sports industry by 2025, a strategy covering everything from improved fitness to encouraging foreign investment, grassroots sport to elite performance (according to NIELSEN SPORTS).
-It wants to push towards a more active lifestyle, support people in the country to exercise and improve Chinese’s living quality
+The Chinese government’s plan is to build a CNY 5 trillion (US$ 13 billion) sports industry by 2025, a strategy covering everything from improved fitness to encouraging foreign investment, grassroots sport to elite performance (according to NIELSEN SPORTS).
+It wants to push towards a more active lifestyle, support people in the country to exercise, and improve Chinese living quality

 Development of cooperation in China’s sports industry

-The physical environment and consumer’s enthusiasm for sports in China has driven many investments in sporting facilities by domestic and international rights holders.
-Alibaba, one of the leading companies in China, specialized on the internet, also takes part in this trend.
-Alisports, or Alibaba Sports Group, has started last year (June 2017) a new cooperation agreement with The International Ski Federation.
+The physical environment and consumers’ enthusiasm for sports in China have driven many investments in sporting facilities by domestic and international rights holders.
+Alibaba, one of the leading companies in China, specializing in the internet, also takes part in this trend.
+Alisports, or Alibaba Sports Group, started last year (June 2017) a new cooperation agreement with The International Ski Federation in.
 The initiative “Get into Snowsport” aims to create 30 million Chinese snow sports participants ahead of the 2022 Olympic Winter Games in Beijing.

-They agreed to cooperate in the future, including transforming China’s sports products and service standards into international standard and implementing activities of ISO-related International standards during China Sports show.
+They agreed to cooperate in the future, including transforming China’s sports products and service standards into international standards and implementing activities of ISO-related International standards during the China Sports show.

-In front of such a big market, the first question is when to start the first bite?
-Here’s two most used “market cuts” for China sports goods market.
+In front of such a big market, the first question is when to start the first bite.
+Here are the two most used “market cuts” for China’s sports goods market.

-According to development level, China sports goods market can be divided into 3 segments: the first-tier city market, the second-tier city market, and rural market.
+According to the development level, China’s sports goods market can be divided into 3 segments: the first-tier city market, the second-tier city market, and the rural market.

-The first-tier cities refer to those big cities like Beijing and Shanghai, the market of which has already been well developed.
-The market here is ready for high class or expansive sports goods and consumers care more about quality and function.
+The first-tier cities refer to those big cities like Beijing and Shanghai, the market of which has already been well-developed.
+The market here is ready for high-class or expensive sports goods and consumers care more about quality and function.

-Second-tier cities refer to those prefectural level cities whose population is less than 2 million.
-Now there are about 600 cities categorized as second-tier cities in China and major growth of urbanization like population and finance growth in China will come from these 600 cities.
-Then the increase of personal income will also be reflected on the consumption.
-However, limited by knowledge and access to information, consumers here do not care function or quality or they don’t know how to choose.
+Second-tier cities refer to those prefecture-level cities whose population is less than 2 million.
+Now there are about 600 cities categorized as second-tier cities in China and major growth of urbanization like population and financial growth in China will come from these 600 cities.
+Then the increase in personal income will also be reflected in consumption.
+However, limited by knowledge and access to information, consumers here do not care about function or quality, or they don’t know how to choose.
 In another way, they care more about the brand.

-Divided by age, China sports goods market can be categorized into 3: young people market, middle age people market and old people market.
+Divided by age, China’s sports goods market can be categorized into 3: the young people market, the middle age people market, and the old people market.